 I had given up on Google’s Display Network (GDN).
 I wrote it off as a tool for big companies with huge budgets that wanted to build their brand.
 While at a local SEMNE event I was reintroduced to it and decided to try again.

-As a regular user of Google’s AdWords pay per click, I though to my self, I can make this work for me.
-The speaker at SEMNE said GDN has made great improvements in the last three years.
+As a regular user of Google’s AdWords pay-per-click, I thought to my self, I can make this work for me.
+The speaker at SEMNE said GDN had made significant improvements in the last three years.
 So I set up a new account with all the new ideas I picked up at the meet-up and got to work.

-I was told that a good way to find webpages to place ads on was to run auto placement for a week.
+I was told that an excellent way to find web pages to place ads on was to run auto placement for a week.
 I was told to eliminate mobile in the settings and to use some negative keywords.
 I did all this and more.

 But when I looked at the pages my ads were showing on I was disgusted.
 What a horrible waste of money.
 Undaunted I excluded those sites, changed up my keywords, and set up a few more exclusions.
 A few days later I looked again to see where my ads had been showing, and it was the same usual crap.

-I don’t know about anyone else but if your new to the GDN, find your own placements.
-That’s what I’m doing now, although I don’t have enough webpages picked yet.
-I have not yet got a click since I set my campaign up to only target my managed placements.
+I don’t know about anyone else but if you’re new to the GDN, find your placements for your self by trolling the search engine listings.
+That’s what I’m doing now, although I don’t have enough web pages picked yet to drive significant traffic, this is an inexpensive way to drive targeted traffic.

 Using Adwords Express For Local Paid Search

-I personally don’t care for any Google pay per click program where they are selecting keywords and managing my ad spend.
-I find them targeting to broad an audience for my taste.
+I don’t care for any Google pay-per-click program where they are selecting keywords and managing my ad spend.
+I find them targeting too broad an audience for my taste.
 It is good, but the good is often the enemy of the best.

 GAE is alright for beginners, but I would rather see them using Google’s regular AdWords program.
-Google will set up a regular AdWords campaign just as quickly as they set you up in their GAE program, both set-ups are free.
+Google will set up an AdWords campaign just as quickly as they set you up in their GAE program; both set-ups are free.